Measuring Load with a Raspberry Pi

-Every year, Husker Racing designs a new car based on data and observations collected from the previous year.
-Strain gauges allow us to dynamically test our suspension componants under our normal driving conditions.
+Each year, Husker Racing designs a new car based on data and observations collected from the previous year.
+Strain gauges allow us to dynamically test our suspension components under our normal driving conditions.
 The challenge was to implement strain gauges with an onboard data acquisition system to determine the loadings seen by the suspension linkages.
-The collected data would allow us to investigate lighter materails to be used in our suspension componants.
+The collected data would allow us to investigate lighter materials to be used in our suspension components.

 Figure 1: 2019 Steel Control Link

-The solution to aquiring accurate data under normal driving conditions was to measure strain using the tee rosette strain gauges provided by Micro-Measurements.
+The key to acquiring accurate data under normal driving conditions was to measure strain using the tee rosette strain gauges provided by Micro-Measurements.

-The strain gauge sensors were applied on opposite sides of the tube and wired as to eleminate bending as shown in Figure 2.
+The strain gauge sensors were applied on opposite sides of the tube and wired to eliminate bending (as shown in Figure 2).
 This setup results in measuring only the axial load.

 Figure 2: Strain Gauge Configuration

-The strain gauges were connected to an HX711 board to amplify the output signal and convert the signal from analog to digital.
-The strain guages and connections are shown in Figure 3.
+The strain gauges were connected to an HX711 board to amplify the output signal in order to convert from analog to digital.
+The strain gauges and connections are shown in Figure 3.

 Figure 3: HX711 Board and Connections

-To record the data under normal driving conditions, a Raspberry Pi was fitted to the hood of the car with a touchscreen as shown in Figure 4.
-This configuration allowed the system to be easily contained within the car and easily controlled by the driver.
-The system did not require any connections wired or wireless outside of the car.
+To record the data under normal driving conditions, a Raspberry Pi was fitted to the hood of the car with a touchscreen (as shown in Figure 4).
+This configuration allowed the system to be both easily contained within the car and controlled by the driver.
+The system did not require any connections (wired or wireless) outside of the car.

 Figure 4: Testing System Setup on Car

-After setup and calibration, the car was driven through several test to simulate normal driving conditions.
-These included jumps, drifting, colliding with obstacle, and a drop test.
+After setup and calibration, the car was driven through several tests to simulate normal driving conditions.
+These included jumps, drifting, obstacle collision, and a drop test.
 The highest loads were seen during the drop test.
 For this test, the car and driver were raised from the front right corner of the roll cage until the left rear wheel was 2.5 feet off the ground.
-This positioned the car so the left wheel (with the strain gauges) would contact the ground first with side loading.
+This positioned the car so that the left wheel (with the strain gauges) would make ground contact first with side loading.
 The goal of this test was to simulate a rollover incident.

-The chart shown in Figure 5 is the data collected during the drop test.
-The highest peak of 1109 lbs in tension was seen by the upper link.
-The highest peak of 1078 lbs in compression was seen by the lower link.
-In this graph tension is shown as positive while compression is shown as negative.
+The chart in Figure 5 illustrates the data collected during the drop test.
+The highest peak of 1109 lbs. in tension was seen by the upper link.
+The highest peak of 1,078 lbs. in compression was seen by the lower link.
+In this graph, tension is shown as positive while compression is negative.

 Figure 6: 2021 Carbon Fiber Control Link

 Based on the design in Figure 6, the control link should fail at the epoxy joint between the aluminum insert and the carbon fiber tube.
 This joint should theoretically yield at 2,925 lbs.
-Based on the data collected during the drop test shown in Figure 5, the largest load in tension was 1109 lbs.
-This provides a factor of safety of 2.64 for the carbon control link.
+Figure 5 demonstrates that (based on data collected during the drop test) the largest load in tension was 1,109 lbs. with a safety factor of 2.64 for the carbon control link.